 I have learned quite a few things while in quarantine.
-The first thing is, I learned how to spell quarantine.
+The first thing is, that I learned how to spell quarantine.
 I don’t think I have ever had to use the word before now.
-I have also learned many things about myself, too:
+Here are some of the many things I learned about myself:

 1) I have WAY more stuff than I ever realized.
 I’ve been going through all of my projects…boy do I have A LOT of stuff